Canon SX720 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX720 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The SX720 was replaced by the Canon SX730, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX720 and A7R III can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Is the Canon SX720 better than the Sony A7R III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.